fishjam-dev/membrane_rtc_engine/media_events.md

     }
     ```
 ### offerData
-* message informs about data needed
+* this message contains information about the number of tracks of audio and video that will be sent from engine
+to peer and information regarding the integrated TURN server.
 * ```json
     {
         tracksTypes: {